zefrenchwan/nodz/README.md

 ## Implementation details

+* `examples/` contains nice code, to show some use cases
 * `graphs/` is about main definitions.
 * `internal/` is about main implementations.
 * Use of iterators: Some graphs are HUGE, so  using **iterators** is more flexible and efficient than slices (lazy loading / pagination)